1. Home

 Daily Operations, Procedures, and Collection Development and Maintenance

-This section is for your library’s procedures for day-to-day operations, reporting on its collections, and performing interlibrary loan42 (ILL) functions.
+This section is for your library’s procedures for day-to-day operations, reporting on its collections, and performing interlibrary loan (ILL) functions.

-43 Library policy is set by the library’s board in an open meeting and carried out by the library’s director and staff.
+Note: Library policy is set by the library’s board in an open meeting.
 Procedures for implementing board policy are created by the library’s director and staff.
 One of the rare instances where procedure is mentioned in library policy is the procedure for dealing with challenges to library materials, which is often the last section of a library’s Collection Development Policy.
-More information is available in the ICfL’s Trustee Manual Knowledge Base.

 Related Articles